 HB 1199: An Act to repeal certain provisions of the Uniform Commercial Code.
 This bill was introduced by Representative Auch (D-18 R) and intends to repeal language specific to Article 8 of the UCC that deals with investment securities.
 This measure was heard before the House State Affairs Committee on February 7th and was defeated by a 11-1 vote, sending this bill to the 41st day, killing this bill.
 Although HB 1199 was sent to the 41st day in committee, the bill sponsor invoked joint rule 7-7 known as a "smoke out".
 This rule requires onethird of the House to support the motion to reconsider (needing 24 votes) to support the motion to smoke out.

-The members of the House supported the motion by the sponsor, receiving greater than the one-third, therefore sending the bill back to the House State Affairs Committee for reconsideration.
+The members of the House supported the motion by the sponsor, receiving greater than one-third, therefore sending the bill back to the House State Affairs Committee for reconsideration.
 The Committee, in turn sent this measure back to the House with a "do not support" recommendation by a 12-1 margin.
-Yesterday, February 15, the second part of the smoke out rule requires 50 percent of the body to calendar the bill for debate on the House floor.
+On February 15th, the second part of the smoke out rule required 50 percent of the body to calendar the bill for debate on the House floor.
 The motion failed by a 41-26 margin.
 This measure is dead!
 The SDBA testified in opposition to this measure.

 HB 1247: An Act to provide consumer protection through fair access to financial and insurance products and services.
 This bill was introduced by Representative Auch (D-18 R) intends to protect consumers from discrimination by financial institutions based on unsafe and unsound practices.
-This bill was heard before the House Commerce and Energy Committee today, February 15.
+This bill was heard before the House Commerce and Energy Committee on February 15.
 The bill sponsor requested the bill to be "tabled," claiming it is not ready for prime time, noting defeat of the bill.
+The rule states a bill that is being tabled is a non-debatable motion, therefore passing by a 12-0 margin.
 The sponsor plans to bring a similar bill back during the '25 session.
 The SDBA opposed this bill.

 SB 211: An Act to revise notarial acts.
 This bill was introduced by Senator Wheeler (D-22 R) and intends to allow for any document to be recorded or filed in a register of deeds office to include electronic signatures executed and notarized in accordance with requirements in the bill.
 The SDBA testified in favor of this bill and passed out of Senate Judiciary with a 7-0 vote and passed the Senate 33-0.
-This measure will be heard in the House Committee on Judiciary.
+This measure was heard before House Judiciary on February 23rd and passed the committee by a 11-1 vote.
+This bill will now be heard before the full House.
 The SDBA testified in support of this measure.

 HB 1231: An Act to place restrictions on the ownership of agricultural land.
 This bill was introduced by Representative Wangsness (D-23 R) and intends to place restrictions on ownership of ag land by foreign entities that are known adversaries of the United States.
-This bill has been assigned to the House Agriculture and Natural Resources Committee and passed out of committee with a 12-0 vote and the House by a 61-6 margin.
-This will be heard before the Senate Ag and Natural Resources Committee.
+This bill was assigned to the House Agriculture and Natural Resources Committee and passed out of committee with a 12-0 vote and the House by a 61-6 margin.
+This bill was heard before the Senate Ag and Natural Resources Committee and passed out of committee by a 6-0 margin and the full Senate by a 30-2 vote.
 The SDBA is monitoring currently.

-This summary concludes week six of the 99th legislative session in Pierre.
+This summary concludes week seven of the 99th legislative session in Pierre.